opws/opws-dataset/docs/fields.md

 ## password.reset.flow.response.email.body, password.reset.randomize.response.email.body, password.reset.onetime.response.email.body

-An array of data the reset mechanism responds with (usually via email):
+An array of data the reset mechanism responds with in its email message:

 - username: Your username on the site.
 - firstname: A "first name" set on your profile.